-On November 15th and 16th, 2013, an event will take place in Ashland, Oregon that may change the way you view art in the world.
+On November 14th through the 16th, 2014, an event will take place in Ashland, Oregon that may change the way you view art in the world.
 It will bring together some of the world’s most creative minds for a weekend of inspirational workshops, discussions and presentations.
 Think “TED” talks with hands-on workshops.
 Our artists/presenters will lead workshops aimed at inspiring regional art students from middle school through college as well as adult students.
 Plus, our evening presentations will be inspirational to anyone who attends.
-We are proud to feature these guests artists for Art Inspires Ashland 2013!
+We are proud to feature these guests artists for Art Inspires Ashland 2014!